 Founded in Shanghai in 1927, A.I.G.’s 2003 market value topped $166 billion.
 Founder Cornelius V. Starr started out selling maritime insurance in Shanghai.
 Following the Japanese invasion of China in 1937, he moved Asia Life/C.V.
 Starr Companies to New York in 1939.
 While in Manhattan, he collaborated on intelligence gathering with William “Wild Bill” Donovan in the Office of Strategic Services (O.S.S.) whose WWII operations morphed into the Central Intelligence Agency in the post-war era.
 Before the war, Germany was home to 45% of the world’s reinsurance business.

 German reinsurance firms continued to grow as Nazi troops swept across Europe.
-Insurance brokers traveling with Hitler’s army scoured insurance company files for strategic data.
+Insurance specialists accompanying Hitler’s army scoured insurance company files for strategic data.
 At Starr’s urging, a similar effort by the Allies gathered data from German, Japanese and Italian insurance firms as a Starr/Donovan-directed covert operation identified high-value targets.
 That commercial intelligence enabled the Allies to plan the bombing attacks required to disrupt the Axis industrial base, undermine enemy morale and damage its will to fight.
 The post-war commercial implications were not lost on A.I.G.’s founder.

 President Harry Truman ordered the bombing of Hiroshima and Nagasaki only after American aircraft firebombed 67 Japanese cities constructed largely of wood, killing 50-60% of the civilian population in each of the targeted cities.
-U.SiS.
-Air Force General Curtis LeMay, chief strategist behind the bombings, concedes that—had the U.S. lost WWII—he would have been prosecuted as a war criminal for the carpet bombing of civilian populations.
+U.S. Air Force General Curtis LeMay, chief strategist behind the bombings, concedes that—had the U.S. lost WWII—he would have been prosecuted as a war criminal for the carpet bombing of civilian populations.

 According to Los Angeles Times reporter Mark Fritz writing in September 2000: “Starr sent insurance agents into Asia and Europe even before the bombs stopped falling and built what eventually became A.I.G., which today has its world headquarters in the same downtown New York building where the tiny O.S.S. unit operated in secrecy.
 A.I.G. is the largest foreign insurance company in Japan.
 In 2003, more than a third of its $40 billion in revenues came from the Far East theater that Starr helped carpet bomb and liberate.”

-According to author Bradley F. Smith, the Starr/Donovan collaboration was particularly successful in Formosa and China as this deep cover intelligence network escaped the attention of Chiang Kai-Shek.
+According to author Bradley F. Smith, the Starr/Donovan collaboration was particularly successful in Formosa and China as this undercover intelligence network escaped the attention of Chiang Kai-Shek.
 Though Starr died in 1968 at age 76, his empire endures, including the Starr Foundation through which Hank Greenberg supports numerous non-profits, including the Council on Foreign Relations where he served as Honorary Vice-Chairman alongside my Uncle David.
 Richard Haass has served as president since his tenure as State Department Director of Planning in the lead-up to the war in Iraq.
 [See Chapter 2.]
-Greenberg has also long been a supporter of the conservative Heritage Foundation think tank in Washington, D.C. from which the Trump Administration is heavily recruiting personnel.
+Greenberg has also long been a supporter of the conservative Heritage Foundation think tank in Washington, D.C. from which the Trump Administration heavily recruited personnel.